dimahmz/restaurant-web-app/README.md

 **start Xampp server**

+**create a symblic link to the images storage**

+before this command create a folder called images in this folder storage/app/public/images

+`php artisan storage:link`

 **run the database migrations**

-(this command will take a couple of time around 2 minutes, because around 15 images will be generated and stored on your machine in the storage/app/public/images folder)
+`php artisan migrate`

 `php artisan app:run-migrations`

-**create a symblic link to the images storage**

-`php artisan storage:link`

-**run the project**
+(hint: the cammand will take some time, due to the images genration and the storing in the local disk)

+**start laravel server**

 `php artisan serve`